tiffany-elizabeth-gh/tracemyroute/docs/server_deploy.md

 - The main difference between the internal environment and the pythonanywhere server is the ability to call the geojson url.
 Pythonanywhere didn't work well with this so the geojson file is added and configured for global access, simiarly to the Cyber_security.csv.
 - In **display_hop_data()** the return is changed to include a response header ['X-Accel-Buffering'] which is needed for nginx, specific to PythonAnywhere
 - Changing the geojson file to a global variable, meant changing the code for folium.Chloropleth from collecting geo_data from a URL to the global variable: geojson_data
-- The map.save is directed to save at "tracemyroute/templates/map_{timestamp}.html".
-This works for both the external and internal environments, but was necessary for the PythonAnywhere environment.

 ## Potential Issues
 The deployment came about through a lot of trial and error and community troubleshooting.
 Some hurdles to navigate that became critical for it to work was calling the PythonAnywhere environment correctly and identifying the environment appropriately.
 Errors with this still could occur and could require further troubleshooting.
 Due to the nature of PythonAnywhere and free accounts, servers can often overload quickly, which could cause temporary errors in the running of this application.
 As this is newly deployed, we are also aware that there may be more issues to overcome in the smooth running of this application on an external server.
-That is why this code lives in a dedicated server_deploy branch for further debugging and finessing.
+That is why this code lives in a dedicated server_deploy branch (and not part of the official tracemyroute v1.0.0 release) for further debugging and finessing.